deeheber/pittsburghese-translator-alexa-skill/README.md

 3. Run `sam build` and `sam deploy --guided` commands.
 4. You should now see a CloudFormation stack building with a DynamoDB table and a Lambda Function
 5. Head to the Alexa skill console to set up your intents, build your model, and to connect your Lambda ARN to the skill.
 There's also a pretty nice GUI in there to test your skill before releasing it to the live Alexa Skill Store.

-## Contributions
-Contributions are welcome.
-We're specifically looking for ideas for Pittsburghese phrases to store for Alexa to repeat back.
-Check out our contribution guidelines [here](https://github.com/deeheber/pittsburghese-translator-alexa-skill/blob/master/CONTRIBUTING.md)

 ## Disclaimer
 Not everyone who lives in or is originally from Western Pennsylvania actually talks like this.